 Jenner & Block Supreme Court and Appellate Clinic — Recent Cases

-Since its launch in 2016, the clinic has represented parties in eleven U.S. Supreme Court cases spanning a wide range of issues.
-The clinic also has filed numerous amicus curiae briefs and petitions for certiorari in the U.S. Supreme Court.
+Since its launch in 2016, the clinic has represented parties in thirteen U.S. Supreme Court cases spanning a wide range of issues.
+The clinic also has filed numerous amicus curiae briefs, certiorari petitions, and briefs opposing certiorari in the U.S. Supreme Court.

 In addition, in recent years, the clinic has represented clients in appeals before the United States Court of Appeals for the Seventh Circuit in criminal, habeas corpus, and civil rights cases.